-Line 5a - Percentage of ownership by individual members Enter the total percentage of ownership by individual members, expressed as a decimal.
+Line 5 - Percentage of ownership by nonresident individual members Enter the total percentage of ownership by nonresident individual members.
 If the profit/loss allocation is different from the ownership percentage, use the profit/loss allocation to complete this line.
-If 100%, enter 9999.
+If 100%, leave blank.